 Winter Weather in Great Smoky Mountains National Park

 Winter in the Smokies is generally mild.
 With an increase in elevation, extreme weather may occur.
-So, it’s better to get acquainted with the weather conditions before your journey.
+So, it’s a good idea check the weather forecast conditions before your journey.

 In the low elevations, visitors can expect warm temperatures and snow in the higher areas.
 Half of the days in the winter, the temperature is high, over 50 degrees.